 Client may terminate this Agreement by giving Consultant at least thirty (30) days written notice of its intent to terminate prior to the contract anniversary date.

-However, in the event of termination by Client after the contract anniversary date, Client shall pay Consultant for reasonable costs incurred and professional services satisfactorily performed up to and including the date of Client’s written notice of termination.
-In the event of disagreement, calculation of any outstanding payment by Client to Consultant shall be based on Consultant’s number of hours worked at Consultant’s standard hourly rate of USD 500, and not exceeding the agreed upon annual Fee under any circumstance.
+However, in the event of termination by Client after the contract anniversary date or during a period in which Consultant incurred work to service Client, Client shall pay Consultant for reasonable costs incurred and professional services satisfactorily performed up to and including the date of Client’s written notice of termination.
+In the event of disagreement, calculation of any outstanding payment by Client to Consultant shall be based on the higher of either (a) Consultant’s number of hours worked at Consultant’s standard hourly rate of USD 500, and not exceeding the agreed upon annual Fee under any circumstance; or (b) Consultant's portion of the annual Fee that is either predetermined or to be derived from secured or indicated savings to Client due to the work of Consultant.

-Consultant may terminate this Agreement by giving Client at least sixty (60) days written notice of its intent to terminate prior to the contract anniversary date.
+Consultant may terminate this Agreement by giving Client at least fifteen (15) days written notice of its intent to terminate prior to the contract anniversary date.

-Otherwise, Termination for Cause can be effected immediately by either Client or Consultant in the event of one or more of the following: commercial bankruptcy of either party, fraudulent and/or improper conduct by employees of either party, breach of any terms of this Agreement, any form of misrepresentation resulting in brand or reputational damage to either party, solicitation of Consultant’s partners and employees by Client, and transfer of Consultant’s proprietary data to other parties without Consultant’s written consent.
+Otherwise, Termination for Cause can be effected immediately by either Client or Consultant in the event of one or more of the following: delay in payment of any Consultant issued invoice by Client as per Payment Obligation, commercial bankruptcy of either party, fraudulent and/or improper conduct by employees of either party, breach of any terms of this Agreement, any form of misrepresentation resulting in brand or reputational damage to either party, solicitation of Consultant’s partners and employees by Client, and transfer of Consultant’s proprietary data to other parties without Consultant’s written consent.

 If Client chooses to terminate this Agreement while there are outstanding Client payments due to Consultant, it is Client’s responsibility that such dues are completely settled.